 - handle non-venomous, and mildly venomous snakes with the option to learn about handling venomous snakes under tightly controlled conditions

 - perform other duties like keeping bungalows, clothes, and supplies clean and in working order (phones, headlamps, etc.)

 Extra Activities We Can Arrange (not included in price)

 - swim in the freshwater pool

-- set up bug sheets to see what we find
+- set up bug sheets with lights at night to see what we find

 - visit hot springs and other freshwater springs in the area

 - the beach is less than 15 km (< 9 miles) from our location